7 Most Inspiring Minimum Viable Product (MVP) Examples

 Why build a minimum viable product?

-• Get useful feedback from your target audience on the product’s basic features.
+• Getting useful feedback on basic features

-• Focus on developing the core features really well rather than
+• Focusing on core features

 MVP vs proof of concept vs prototype

 As we have seen, a minimum viable product (MVP) is a product with the minimum core features necessary to launch it to the market and start gathering feedback from users.
-An MVP is not a prototype or a finished product; it is a product with just enough features to validate a concept or business idea.
+An MVP is not a prototype or a finished product; it is a product with only the core features that are required to validate a concept or business idea.
+Deciding you want to build a minimum viable product is the first step.
+Next is deciding what type of minimum viable product you want to build (we’ll look at all types of minimum viable product examples below!).

 There are several different types of MVPs: